doc4d/docs/docs/ORDA/ordaClasses.md

 - You cannot override a native ORDA class function from the **`4D`** [class store](Concepts/classes.md#class-stores) with a data model user class function.

+### Preemptive execution

+In compiled applications, data model class functions are executed:

+- in **preemptive or cooperative processes** when run in single-user --depending on the calling process,
+- always in **preemptive processes** when run in client/server.

+If your application is designed run in client/server, make sure your data model class function code is thread-safe.
+If a thread-unsafe command is used in a function, an error will be thrown at runtime, not at compilation time.

 ## Computed attributes